Location: Stratford Campus

 The School of Psychology is one of the largest in the UK and has a long-standing leading position in the provision of undergraduate and postgraduate professional training spanning from traditional specialisms to new and pioneering pathways into psychological practice.
 This is complemented by a strong research profile, commitment to research informed teaching and to promoting a culture of scholarly activities across the academic year.
 We are a school that drives innovation and excellence in programme development and student experience.

 The Professional Doctorate in Clinical Psychology programme established its Doctoral training in 1975 and partners with the other North Thames Courses for clinical placements.
 We pride ourselves on our distinctive approach to the discipline, focused on community and addressing systemic social inequalities.
 We are expanding our team to accommodate increased training places, in line with Health Education England’s expansion plan.

-You will provide Clinical Tutor input to the programme – facilitating, supporting and allocating to placement provision within the north Thames region, alongside colleagues across the TriCourse (UCL, UEL and RHUL).
-You will help contribute to the components of the programme that focus on the development and assessment of clinical skills- including teaching and seminar facilitation both face2face and online.
+Our Clinical Tutors facilitate, support, and allocate placement provision within the north Thames region, alongside colleagues across the TriCourse (UCL, UEL and RHUL).
+The successful applicants will help contribute to the components of the programme that focus on the development and assessment of clinical skills, including teaching and seminar facilitation both face-to-face and online.
 Clinical Tutors also supervise trainee research projects, facilitate small group Personal and Professional Development (PPD) trainee groups and act as Clinical Tutor for a specific cohort of trainees, alongside Individual Tutor role for a cluster of trainees (conducting MPRs and individual support).

 CVs without a completed application form will not be accepted.